snachodog/choteau_chamber/bylaws.md

 #### **SECTION 4.
 Complimentary Membership**

 Complimentary memberships will be given to new businesses in the Choteau area for the current membership year, but may be extended to the next membership year by a majority vote of the Board.
-Complimentary members are not eligible to vote or be nominated to the Board.
-They may become eligible by paying for regular membership.
+Complimentary members are not eligible to vote, nor be nominated to the Board.
+They may become eligible to vote by paying for regular membership.

 #### **SECTION 5.
 Dues**